ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/asp_net/identity.md

 });
 ```

-- **AddAuthorization:** will tell ASP.NET that we want to update the default authorization service
+- **AddAuthorization**: will tell ASP.NET that we want to update the default authorization service
-- **AddPolicy:** will add a new access policy
+- **AddPolicy**: will add a new access policy
-- **RequireClaim (static perm):** will tell ASP.NET that for passing the MustBelongToHRDepartment policy, the user should have a Department claim with the HR value in his/her identity
+- **RequireClaim (static perm)**: will tell ASP.NET that for passing the MustBelongToHRDepartment policy, the user should have a Department claim with the HR value in his/her identity
-- **RequireRole:** except from RequireClaim we can use the below code for checking does the user has specific role or not
+- **RequireRole**: except from RequireClaim we can use the below code for checking does the user has specific role or not

   ```csharp
   options.AddPolicy("AdminAccess", policy => policy.RequireRole("Admin"));
   ```

-- **Requirements.Add (dynamic perm):** will tell ASP.NET that for passing the HRManagerOnly policy, the user should pass the custom HRManagerProbationRequirement requirement
+- **Requirements.Add (dynamic perm)**: will tell ASP.NET that for passing the HRManagerOnly policy, the user should pass the custom HRManagerProbationRequirement requirement
 - 1st example

   ```csharp